-As part of prenatal care, ACOG recommends that women with OUD are screened for infections including hepatitis C virus (HCV) (ACOG, "Opioid," 2017).
+As part of prenatal care, ACOG recommends women with OUD are screened for infections, including hepatitis C virus (HCV) (ACOG, "Opioid," 2017).
 Among women who are hepatitis C positive, perinatal transmission occurs in 5 to 6% of pregnancies (Corcorran, 2021), and injection drug use is one factor that makes transmission more likely.
-The HCV rate among mothers whose children did not have NAS was 1.6%, compared to 31.7% among those whose children had NAS.
+The HCV rate among mothers whose children did not have NAS was 1.5%, compared to 28.3% among those whose children had NAS.
 These concerns led to the passage of Senate Bill 250 in April 2018, which added universal screening of pregnant women for hepatitis C to KRS 214.160.

 Disparities in insurance coverage, shown in Figure 5, give one possible explanation for disparities in prenatal care utilization.
-Deliveries of infants with NAS were three times more likely to be paid out of pocket than deliveries of infants without NAS (10.3% versus 3.2%), and these mothers may lack insurance to cover prenatal care.
+Deliveries of infants with NAS were more likely to be paid out of pocket as opposed to deliveries of infants without NAS (9.7% versus 5.8%), and these mothers may lack insurance to cover prenatal care.
 With three-quarters of babies with NAS having Medicaid, Medicaid organizations have the ability to reach this population and work with them to promote prenatal, postpartum, and pediatric care.